averne/Fizeau/README.md

         color to it.
 However, this can lead to an overall increase of luminosity, especially visible with dark colors.
   - Additionally, the layer is not visible in screenshots/recordings.

+## Brightness:
+  - Use the brightness slider to set the desired screen brightness.
+  - This is not redundant with the built-in setting, as the value will be set at dusk time.

 ## Dawn/dusk:
   - When set, Fizeau will start at the "dusk" hour and shutdown at the "dawn"